Amanjot726/E-Transcript_Management_System_using_Blockchain/README.md

 #### If facing this error during installation of Command Prompt IPFS:)
 [https://peter-whyte.com/ps1-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system-powershell/](https://peter-whyte.com/ps1-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system-powershell/)

-#### To run ipfs using python make sure that IPFS version and ipfshttpclient version is same.

 ## Uploading file on IPFS and then accessing it.
 - Initialize ipfs using command
 ```